krh5058/aar17_XXXX/ReadMe.txt

 Class definition details --

 scan.m (subclassed from main.m)
--Methods: scan (constructor)
+-Methods: scan (constructor), delayAdjust
--Overridden Methods: stopcount, cycle, outformat, outWrite
+-Overridden Methods: zCalc, cycle, outformat, outStore, outWrite

 Methods (scan.m)
 scan (constructor)
 	- Requires directory root and sub-directory list.
 Executes main.m construction
 	- Calls javaui for experimental parameters
-	- Adds/Modifies supplemental data fields: exp.sid, exp.TR, misc.delay, exp.trig, misc.runstart, misc.runorder, exp.iPAT, exp.DisDaq, misc.run, misc.start_t, exp.keys.tkey, exp.fixdur, exp.wait1, exp.wait2, exp.intro, exp.stop_n, , exp.keys.key1, exp.keys.key2, exp.keys.key3, exp.keys.key4, out.f_out, out.head1, out.out1
+	- Adds/Modifies supplemental data fields: exp.sid, exp.TR, misc.delay, misc.defaultDelay, misc.delayshift, exp.trig, misc.runstart, misc.runorder, exp.iPAT, exp.DisDaq, misc.run, misc.start_t, exp.keys.tkey, exp.fixdur, exp.wait1, exp.wait2, exp.intro, exp.max_n, exp.stop_ratio, exp.stop_n, exp.go_hold, exp.keys.key1, exp.keys.key2, exp.keys.key3, exp.keys.key4, out.f_out, out.head1, out.out1, out.out2

+delayAdjust
+	- Randomly samples from 1-4.
+	- A value of 3 sets misc.delayshift to exp.T.
+	- A value of 4 sets misc.delayshift to -exp.T.
+	- Values of 1 or 2 sets misc.delayshift to 0.

 Overridden Methods (scan.m)
-stopcount
-	- Evaluates a randomly generated value against the designated stop threshold (exp.stopthresh).
-If it surpasses the threshold, then the misc.stop counter is added upon.
-If this counter becomes larger than exp.stop_max, then the counter is reset to 0.
-Output of 1 means the stop counter was successfully added upon, otherwise a value of 0 is produced.
-	- If threshold is passed, misc.Z is modified at a 2/1/1 ratio of the selected misc.delay, one step up from the misc.delay, or one step down from the misc.delay (converted into seconds).
+zCalc
+	- Calculates misc.Z from the mean RT, delay, and delay shift.
+	- If first trial misc.meanRT is used (from input value), otherwise the running mean is used.

 cycle
 	- Runs one trial instance.
-	- Depending on Stop/Go condition, the entire trial length is calculated from timing information of the Stop duration value or the default duration value.
+	- Depending on Stop/Go condition, the entire trial length is calculated from timing information of the Z duration value or the default duration value.
 If it is a Stop trial, the Stop duration value is monitored with respect to the start of the trial onset.
 When this time has passed, the presentation initiates the Stop condition presentation.
+	- Calculates an adjusted fixation duration.
+First, the requested buffer fixation duration is taken for the trial, and the actual duration of the trial is calculated.
+Then, the expected trial duration is calculated with the default Z duration, the trial duration, and buffer fixation duration.
+Then, the actual duration of the trial is subtracted from the expected trial duration value.
+The result is the adjusted (actual) fixation.
 	- Records one key input until trial duration is reached.
 Response is recorded
 	- Does not advance presentation.
 	- Fixaton cross displayed after trial duration.
-Fixation duration lasts for selected jitter duration (for that trial) from modified exp.fixdur.
+Fixation duration lasts for the adjusted duration as calculated above.
 	- Output is as follows:
             % cyc1 = First time sample to meet "Stop" onset time
             % cyc2 = "Stop" onset, t1